SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.1.2.md

 ##### DB.xml changes

-In the file DB.xml, the new database type “CassandraCluster” is now supported for the general (previously known as local) database.
-While previously, information in this file related to the general database was not synced in a cluster, if this database type is used, DB.xml is now completely synchronized throughout the cluster.
+In the file *DB.xml*, the new database type “CassandraCluster” is now supported for the general (previously known as local) database.
+While previously, information in this file related to the general database was not synced in a cluster, if this database type is used, *DB.xml* is now completely synchronized throughout the cluster.

 ##### Cluster health monitoring